Martins Licis: Career

 In 2015, Licis placed first in the Odd Haugen All-American Strength Classic.
 In 2016, Licis reached the World's Strongest Man finals for the first time and placed sixth.
-He placed fourth in the World’s Strongest Man finals in 2017 and 2018.
+He placed fourth in the World's Strongest Man finals in 2017 and 2018.
 Besides Strongman, Licis also competes in mas-wrestling, a variation of stick wrestling.
-He won gold in the 2016 MAS Wrestling Open World Championships in Columbus Ohio, beating out previous champion VIktor Kolibabchuk.
+He won gold in the 2016 MAS Wrestling Open World Championships in Columbus Ohio, beating out previous champion Viktor Kolibabchuk.
 Licis' first pro triumph came in 2017 at the Ultimate Strongman Summermania, winning the competition representing his home country Latvia.

-In 2019, Licis came in second during the Arnold Strongman Classic, placing behind current and 3x champion Hafþór Júlíus Björnsson.
-In June later that year, however, he won his first World’s Strongest Man title, beating out defending champion Björnsson, who finished in third after suffering a torn plantar fascia in his left foot during the heats that significantly hampered him in the final.
-Licis also placed ahead of Mateusz Kieliszkowski who placed second, and 4 times World's Strongest Man winner Brian Shaw who placed sixth, still recovering his hamstring injury sustained in the Arnold Strongman Classic earlier in March of the same year.
-Licis dominated the final, finishing in the top three in all five disciplines, and winning two events outright.
+In 2019, Licis came in second during the Arnold Strongman Classic, behind Hafþór Júlíus Björnsson.
+In June later that year, however, he won his first World's Strongest Man title, beating out defending champion Hafþór, who finished in third after suffering a torn plantar fascia in his left foot during the heats that significantly hampered him in the final.
+Licis also placed ahead of Mateusz Kieliszkowski who placed second, and 4-time World's Strongest Man winner Brian Shaw who placed sixth, still recovering from a hamstring injury sustained in the Arnold Strongman Classic earlier in March of the same year.
+Licis dominated the final, finishing in the top three in all five events, and winning two events outright.

 On January 18, 2020, Licis won the Arnold Strongman Santa Monica Qualifier, beating out Brian Shaw by 1 point.
-This earned him a spot to compete in the Arnold Strongman Classic in Columbus, Ohio on March 8.
-At the Arnold Strongman Classic, Licis finished 3rd, behind the winner Björnsson and the second place Kieliszkowski.
+This earned him a spot to compete at the Arnold Strongman Classic in Columbus, Ohio on March 8.
+At the Arnold Strongman Classic, Licis finished 3rd, behind the winner Hafþór and the second place Kieliszkowski.

-Licis spent most of the 2020 and 2021 strongman season in recovery, with his ultimate comeback taking place in late October to the very first Rogue Invitational Strongman competition, which boasted the biggest prize purse in the history of strongman competition with four WSM champions competing.
+Licis spent most of the 2020 and 2021 strongman season in recovery, with his ultimate comeback taking place in the inaugural Rogue Invitational Strongman competition in 2021, which boasted the biggest prize purse in the history of strongman competition with four WSM champions competing.
 Licis beat Tom Stoltman and Oleksii Novikov to win the competition and a top prize of $133,685.
 The next day he set a new record in Thor's Hammer Lift by lifting a 136-kilogram (300-pound) hammer.

 In March 2022, at the 2022 Arnold Strongman Classic, Licis performed consistently well in all five events, with first, second, or third finishes in all but one event.
 His win in the last event Stone-to-Shoulder for Reps secured him the title of the Arnold Strongman Classic for the first time, after finishing runner-up and third place in 2019 and 2020.

 In May 2022, Licis returned to World's Strongest Man for the first time since winning the 2019 contest.
-He finished 2nd, behind the winner Stoltman and beating Novikov on a tie breaker.
+He finished 2nd, behind the winner Tom Stoltman and beating Oleksii Novikov on a tie breaker.